 Content marketing was and will be the most genuine link building strategy for the foreseeable future.
 If Google drops considering good content and links it points to its whole model collapses.
 Consider an example: For a bank loan or mortgage, banks follow a good design and testing process.
 Can bank bypass investment or loan managers.
 What else can they rely on?
 Sure credit history is a major factor in decision making but for smaller loans or credit cards.
 Can banks ever give a mortgage without their mortgage manager looking into every detail of your finances?

-We should try to focus solely on using content marketing strategies and try to present and distribute our content through different channels.
+We should try to focus solely on using content marketing strategies and try to create and distribute our content through different channels.
 It is a slow process but it is the right one.

 What are the steps to create good content?

-- Always select a relevant topic and something you know very well about.
+- Always select a relevant topic and a subject you know very well about.